Image

 Electron microscope used by student in physics program

-At Hamline, students participate in research with faculty as early as their first year, something usually reserved for graduate students at other institutions.
+At Hamline, physics majors participate in research with faculty as early as their first year, something usually reserved for graduate students at other institutions.
 You'll design and conduct your own research project based on your individual interests and goals.

 The list of possible research projects is as varied as our students.
 For example, picture yourself: